Home Accutron on Facebook eMail

 A. Railroad and Astronaut models are equipped with a part called a "hack spring".
 The hack spring stops the watch while the time is being set.
 The sound that you hear is that of the tuning fork tapping against the hack.
 Normally, when the setting lever is lifted the spring moves to contact the fork, thereby stopping it.
 When the setting lever is flipped back down flush with the case the hack should be moved away from the fork.
 Your hack spring is not properly adjusted.

-#10.
-Which band or bracelet came on my watch when it was new?
+band or bracelet came on my watch when it

 #11.
 My watch stopped so I installed a new battery but it won't run and it doesn't hum any more.
 What's wrong?